defra-design/accessibility/src/resources/content/how-to-get-accessibility-audit-defra.md

 We’ll then pass it onto the auditor who will scope the work and provide a quote for you.
 If you’re happy with the quote the work will be scheduled in.

+Depending on the complexity of your service the audit can take a day or more than a week, the quote will tell you.
+Once the audit is completed it will also take a few days to put together a report.
+Generally it will be around two working weeks from the start of the audit to the report being available.

 Once complete you’ll get a copy of the audit report, a chance to speak with the auditor (if required) and an option to have a confirmation check of any changes you make to fix any issues.

 ### Budget for an external audit